brahmanandan/tr181-comparator/ERROR_HANDLING_SUMMARY.md

 ### Updated Extractors Module

 - Integrated comprehensive error handling into the base `NodeExtractor` class
-- Enhanced `SubsetManager` with proper error handling for file operations
+- Enhanced `OperatorRequirementManager` with proper error handling for file operations
 - Updated `HookBasedDeviceExtractor` initialization to include retry and degradation managers
 - Improved error messages with context and recovery suggestions